1) Appear in someone's inbox, out of the blue, and immediately ask if they'll read your project.

 Full details here.

-Amazon UK, Amazon US and more.
+Amazon UK, Amazon US and other Amazon sites worldwide.
 It's also available as half of special 'double A-sided ebook' Brandy In The Basement!